 At the end of the day, each child will chart the color that is in his/her pocket.
 This will allow students to reflect on behavior, figure out ways to improve and set goals for the next day.
 The next day all pockets are back to blue for a fresh start.
 The chart goes home at the end of the week and you can have a chance to review your child’s behavior.
 We can work together to encourage your child to make positive choices.

-MAP testing The students will also taking the national MAP test starting September 24 and run for three weeks.
-Students have one test in each of these areas: math, reading, language and science.
+MAP testing The students will also taking the national MAP test starting September 23.
+There will be four tests (math, reading, language and science) over a period of three weeks.
 It will solidify what areas your child needs to work on as well as be challenged.
 I will be meeting with each student discussing their results and allowing for them to create goals throughout the year based on these results and on-going progress through the year.
 We will discuss these results and goals at our conference.